mesqueeb/vuex-easy-firestore/README.md

 ### Sync directly to module state

-You can sync the doc(s) directly to the module state.
-(This is not yet compatible for 'collections')
+You can sync the doc(s) directly to the module state as well!
+Syncing directly to the state means that the doc(s) will not be added to the `statePropName` you can define, but instead be added directly to the `state` of the module.

+This can be useful to prevent cases where you have: `items/items` where the first is the module and the second is the stateProp that holds all docs.
+You can simple leave the `statePropName` blank (set to empty string) and the docs will be synced to the state directly!

+#### A more in depth example:

 Say your have a vuex-easy-firestore module for `user` with the following settings: